Fatburger3/bash-env/README.md

-# bash_aliases
-My bash aliases
-chocked full of goodies.
+# This is all my bash stuff.